 Most people tend to wake up way too late when it comes to a recession, and ultimately they end up spending a lot of money on items that only cost more due to the recession and not because their value has increased.
-There are a couple of things which are extremely important to be bought before a recession hits, as these items will be in extremely high damnd during a recession.
+There are a couple of things that are extremely important to be bought before a recession hits, as these items will be in extremely high damnd during a recession.

-One of the items which everybody should own is a bug out bag, who knows when the next recession will come, and it is better to have a bug out bag than to find yourself in an SHTF situation without one Click here to check it out on Amazon.com
+One of the items which everybody should own is a bug out bag, who knows when the next recession will come, it is better to have a bug out bag than to find yourself in an SHTF situation without one Click here to check it out on Amazon.com

 Approx 1000 years ago when the Roman empire was starting to fall apart they had to withdraw their armies from the British islands.
 As the British islands have been subjugated for several centuries they got accustomed to the Roman way of life which included currency.
-Imagine what their shock was when one day the Roman army packed up and left, all the people which had money found their coins to be worthless and many buried their money in hopes that the Roman empire will come back but they never did.
+Imagine what their shock was when one day the Roman army packed up and left, all the people who had money found their coins to be worthless and many buried their money in hopes that the Roman empire will come back but they never did.

 The people living in the British islands found themselves in an economic recession, and it took them a long time until they were able to use coins again.
-What I am trying to tell you that even if things look good today, that doesn’t mean that we are safe from an economic recession, far from it.
+What I am trying to tell you is that even if things look good today, that doesn’t mean that we are safe from an economic recession, far from it.
 Today we live in a world with a global economy, which for you and me simply means that a country could topple the entire global economy, and most people will only notice it when the recession is already at the door.

-My most important tip for you in what to invest before a recession is to think about the value to weight ratio, the higher its value and the lower its weight the better it is so this way you can carry it around with you, and the easier they are to be hidden during a recession.
+My most important tip for you in what to invest before a recession is to think about the value-to-weight ratio, the higher its value and the lower its weight the better it is so this way you can carry it around with you, and the easier they are to be hidden during a recession.
 If you are planning to prepare for an economic collapse then check out my recent article How to prepare for economic collapse ( In 22 Steps ).

 When you think of investing your first investment should be in Bullion, this is an excellent example of what to invest as this will keep its value even after an economic collapse.
 As for what kind of bullion it should be either gold or silver if you don’t have enough money for gold go for the silver as it is much cheaper.
 You can invest in silver dollars as these are easy to carry and have a high value to weight ratio.

-Silver / Gold Coins
+Silver And Gold Coins

 No matter if there is a recession or not the price of Silver and Gold will always go up.
 Smart investors always have some Silver and Gold with the main goal of selling them during the recession.
 There is big money to be made during a recession and odds are that the price of Silver and Gold will go through the roof.
-Now don’t go all in, buy some Silver and Gold coins, which have their worth in the metals itself and not because the coin is rare, as this will be irrelevant if you want to sell it during a recession.
+Now don’t go all in, buy some Silver and Gold coins, which have their worth in the metals themselves and not because the coin is rare, as this will be irrelevant if you want to sell it during a recession.

 Most people tend to use their credit or their debit cards when purchasing, although there are still some people who prefer cash over a card.
 During a recession cash will have a massive demand, a lot of people will lose their income, the business will close and you might find that in most places you can’t even use your credit cards to pay for everyday items.
-A lot of people will be selling their stuff during a recession, you will need some of these items, and the likeliness of you paying for these items with a credit or a debit card are slim to none.
+A lot of people will be selling their stuff during a recession, you will need some of these items, and the likeliness of you paying for these items with a credit or a debit card is slim to none.

 This will be an excellent item to trade especially if you can grow it on your own.
 If not consider investing in dried foods or rice.
 Dried foods in powder form would be easier to carry but it will be hard to carry on foot as much for eating plus trading.
-As for rice if you have the storage capacity buy white rice it is less nutrient-rich than the brown rice but it will last you for years.
+As for rice if you have the storage capacity to buy white rice it is less nutrient-rich than brown rice but it will last you for years.
 Brown rice is more nutritious but goes bad in approx 6 months.

 Investing in weapon cases is much better than investing in some stock as you can use it either yourself or for trading it.
-Weapon cases will be in demand both before, during and after a recession, although if you buy them before a recession than odds are that you will buy them for their normal price as the supply chain has not been yet broken due to the recession.
+Weapon cases will be in demand both before, during, and after a recession, although if you buy them before a recession then odds are that you will buy them for their normal price as the supply chain has not been yet broken due to the recession.

-It isn’t important what kind you get but as how much of them you can get as there will be a big demand for ammunition.
+It isn’t important what kind you get but how much of them you can get as there will be a big demand for ammunition.
 Altho keep in mind the value to weight ratio especially if you need to carry it in your bug out bag.
 It is always good to have around 10 bricks of ammo on hand at all times and more if you have a bug out vehicle.
 Don’t have thousands and thousands of rounds of ammunition if you do not have the possibility to transport it especially if you have to take off in a hurry as it is most often in emergency cases.

 In addition to trading, you can use the ammo to hunt with it or to defend yourself.

 It doesn’t matter if you reload or not, this won’t be a cheap investment as a standard brick of primer is going to cost you.
-But in a disaster situation hand loaders will be very useful as there won’t be an industry up for the loading of ammunition.
+But in a disaster situation, hand loaders will be very useful as there won’t be an industry up for the loading of ammunition.
 Some people might have enough gunpowder and even a hand loader but the primers will be difficult to find if you didn’t prep well enough.
 You should keep around 10k primers for each weapon type you have from small pistols to large rifles.

 This is a good item to trade with but due to its high-risk factor, I advise you not to invest in it.
 If you have some demolition license and have the know-how and means then and only then consider investing in it.

-In a situation where there is a loss of power, electronic devices will need some sorts of power.
+In a situation where there is a loss of power, electronic devices will need some sort of power.
 Batteries are the most efficient way to carry energy with you just make sure you store them correctly as with time they can bloat and even explode making them a fire hazard.

 There are a lot of ways to make a fire some primitive and some more advanced.
-Equipment like matches, lighters, and flints are an excellent investment especially the flints as they can give you hundreds of sparks with which you can start your fire.
+Equipment like matches, lighters, and flints are an excellent investment, especially the flints as they can give you hundreds of sparks with which you can start your fire.

 Only buy medicine if you need it, generally speaking, most medicines have a fairly long shelf life but who knows how long could the recession last.
 During most recessions, there will be medicine but the odds are that the price of medicine will go up, and in some cases, if the manufacturer goes bankrupt then you might not even find the right kind of medicine which you need.
 If you want to know how you can get antibiotics then check out my recent article How to get antibiotics for prepping? ( Top 18 Sources ).